 “Feel free to take the bed.
 Don’t worry, I’ll sleep on the armchair.”
-I smiled, and felt so stupidly false for acting as though nothing had happened.
+I smiled, and felt ridiculous for acting as though nothing had happened.
 She got under the covers without a word, and hid her face in her hair.

 I settled down, still shaking, on my chair.

 I sat there for hours trying to make sense of what had happened.
-Something about that strange man had really shaken Maisie up.
-So much so that she couldn’t sleep in her own home.
+Something about that strange man had really shaken Maisie up, so much so that she couldn’t sleep in her own home.
 Why not?
 Did she think he’d follow her there?
-I realised that my mother would be most dismayed if she found me with a girl in my room at night.
+I realized that my mother would be most dismayed if she found me with a girl in my room at night.
 But I was her friend, and hated to see her so afraid.
 I couldn’t have said no.

-There were too many questions and my head was too tired to attempt to answer them.
+There were too many questions and my head was too tired to contemplate them.

 Eventually, from the exhaustion of sitting upright, I began to doze off.
-I was lulled to sleep by the hum of the night breeze, the quiet whirr of the fridge downstairs, and the soothing sound of footsteps.
-Bare skin slapping against concrete outside.
-Slowly.
-As if whoever was out there, had long legs.
+I was lulled to sleep by the hum of the night breeze, the quiet whir of the fridge downstairs, and the soothing sound of footsteps.
+Of bare skin slapping slowly against concrete outside, as if whoever was out there had unnaturally long legs.

-After the incident at the cinema, Maisie more or less stopped talking to me.
+After the incident at the movie theater, Maisie more or less stopped talking to me.
 I didn’t hold it against her.
 I assumed she just needed time.
 But weeks passed and she kept silent.
-During the last week of school, I passed her in a corridor and we made eye contact.
+During the last week of school, I passed her in a hallway and we made eye contact.
 She forced a wry, short-lived smile.

 “Daniel,” she spoke at last, “I…”